rmit-teamPi/projectpi_documentation/Portfolio/ProgramDesign.rst

 a worker daemon.

 .. image:: images/MasterAndSlaves.JPG
-    :scale: 70%
     :align: center
     :alt: Master Pi and Slaves

 The Berry Batch manager iteratively pulls submitted jobs from the queue and determines the most appropriate slave to carry out the job.
 This is done by monitoring the system's resrouces and the jobs running or waiting.

-Users interact directly with the Berry Batch manager to manage their job requests.
+Users are able to interact directly with the Berry Batch manager to manage their job requests.
+The manager daemon receives user requests by listening to a port.
+The user invokes a helper that sends a connect request to the port.
 A user is able to:

     - Submit jobs.
     - View all queued jobs.